rahulg-101/Git-and-Github-Intro/README.md

 8. Changing git origin - You can change the repo to which "origin" is refering to
   - `git remote set-url origin <repo HTTPS link>`

+## WorkFlow
+When working with Local Git follow the following workflow
+> Create Github Repo -> clone -> do changes as per your project -> add -> commit -> push